livepeer/project-management/weekly-eng-planning.md

 #### Protocol Explorer
 * Feedback for bond task flow (everyone)
 * Task flows for Unbond, ClaimEarning, WithdrawStake, WithdrawFee (Josiah)
-* Airdrop experience depending on discussions this week, not expected to be fully designed by eow (Josiah)
+* Token distribution experience depending on discussions this week, not expected to be fully designed by eow (Josiah)
 * Update sdk binding (Eric coordinate with Josiah)

 #### Protocol